abdulrahman-2005/abdulrahman-2005/README.md

 ## Projects 💻

-Here are some of my recent projects (links work but refresh (problem with netlify)):
+Here are some of my recent projects (links work but refresh (problem with Netlify)):

 - <a href="https://heartfelt-kangaroo-ee8ab5.netlify.app" target="_blank">Quranic Quiz 📚</a>
 - <a href="https://glistening-daffodil-5cf9df.netlify.app/" target="_blank">Emoji Beat 🎵</a>